wp-plugins/tweet-and-get-it/readme.txt

 7. Upload your file or copy/paste its URL
 8. Click on `Create your button!` and copy/paste the shortcode wherever you want: posts, pages, widgets, excerpts
 9. Then manage your buttons : => Edit your buttons, Delete your buttons, See the shortcodes of each button
-10. You’re good to go :)
+10. You are good to go :)
-11. Don’t hesitate to check out the FAQ for usage
+11. Don't hesitate to check out the FAQ for usage

 == Frequently Asked Questions ==